laforge49/asynchronous-entities/README.md

 The persistent map of an entity has a map entry with a key of :NAME and a value which is the name of the entity, while the keys of the entities persistent map are encoded kewords derived from the names of the entities.

-The persistent map of an entity has a map entry with a key of :CHILDREN and a value which is a persistent map whose values are vectors holding the keys of selected children.
+The persistent map of an entity may have a map entry with a key of :CHILDVECTORS and a value which is a persistent map whose values are vectors holding the keys of various children.

-The persistent map of an entity also has a map entry with a key of :PARENTS and a value which is a vector of vectors holding both the key of the entity which has that entity as a child and the key of the vector in the parent which connects the parent to the child.
+The persistent map of an entity may also have a map entry with a key of :PARENTVECTORS and a value which is a persistent map whose values are vectors of various parents.

 ## Contexts